azarafrooz/FTNPL/gail-application/README.md

 MountainCarContinuous: Point the visualize_training_dynamics.py to the logs/car/

 Coinrun:  Coinrun automatically saves the results in a directory.
 The directory name gets printed at the beginning.
 You have to put all the directories in any arbitrary directory with the results directory saved up with seeds-number at the end.
-For example `coinrun-0' `coinrun-1' `coinrun-2' in a parent directory `coinrun'.
+For example `coinrun-0` `coinrun-1`,  `coinrun-2` in a parent directory `coinrun`.
 Then point the visualize_training_dynamics.py to the logs/coinrun/